krobelus/rate-experiments/thesis.md

 To answer this, we implemented a checker for specified DRAT with state-of-the-art performance.
 Our experimental results suggest that specified and operational DRAT are equally expensive to check on the average real-world instance.
-We also observe that a high number of unit deletions tends to have a significant negative impact on checking performance for specified DRAT.
+We also observe that a high number of unit deletions may have a significant negative impact on checking performance for specified DRAT.

 The majority of solvers at SAT competitions are derived from `MiniSat` and produce proofs that are incorrect under specified DRAT.
 For those incorrect